page transition image

 The case is in great shape.
 The dial and crystal are both clean and well preserved.
 The strap is aftermarket and should be understood as such.
 The original Rolex gold buckle is present of era.
 The movement has been tested and is running very well after bench inspection.

 This is a Day-Date for someone who looks past the obvious configurations.
 Familiar reference, unexpected dial, and details that reward attention rather than shouting for it.
+It works dressed up or down and wears especially well on leather.
+Understated, factory correct, and far less common than it appears at first glance.

 Every watch we offer has been authenticated and mechanically looked over to ensure immediate usability.